-the Department of Homeland Security deported almost 238,000 aliens worldwide, with 228,504 of those, or 96%, going to Latin American and Caribbean countries.
-Overall in FY2007, almost 40% of those deported to Latin America and the Caribbean were removed based on a criminal conviction.
-For a number of countries, particularly in the Caribbean, a majority of those deported were removed on criminal grounds.
-In Mexico, one of the major concerns about the increase in deportations is the stress that it has put on border communities, where a majority of the deportees arrive.
+10 Deportation statistics provided to CRS by the Department of Homeland Security, Immigration and Customs Enforcement, Office of Detention and Removal.

+it has put on border communities, where a majority of the deportees arrive.
 In the Caribbean and Central America, policymakers have been most concerned about their countries' abilities to absorb the large number of deportees, which pose challenges for social service providers, and the effect of criminal deportees on crime.
 Officials from the region have called on the United States to provide better information on deportees with criminal records and to provide reintegration assistance to help returning nationals.

-- CRS Report RL33659, Border Security: Barriers Along the U.S. International Border, by Blas Nunez-Neto and Stephen R. Vina. - CRS Report RL32044, Immigration: Policy Considerations Related to Guest Worker Programs, by Andorra Bruno. - CRS Report RS20844, Temporary Protected Status: Current Immigration Policy and Issues, by Ruth Ellen Wasem and Karma Ester. - CRS Report RL32235, U.S. Immigration Policy on Permanent Admissions, by Ruth Ellen Wasem and Karma Ester.
+CRS Report RL33659, Border Security: Barriers Along the U.S. International Border, by (name redacted) and Yule Kim.

+CRS Report RL32044, Immigration: Policy Considerations Related to Guest Worker Programs, by (name redacted).

+CRS Report RS20844, Temporary Protected Status: Current Immigration Policy and Issues, by (name redacted) and (name redacted).

+CRS Report RL32235, U.S. Immigration Policy on Permanent Admissions, by (name redacted).